-The Annexure referred to in Independent Auditors' Report to the members of the Company on the financial statements for the year ended 31 March, 2020, we report that:
+The Annexure referred to in Independent Auditors' Report to the members of the Company on the financial statements for the year ended 31 March, 2021, we report that:

 - (i) (a) According to the information and explanations given to us, the Company has maintained proper records showing full particulars, including quantitative details and situation of fixed assets (property, plant and equipment). - (b) According to the information and explanations given to us, the Company has a regular programme of physical verification of its property, plant and equipment by which all fixed assets (property, plant and equipment) are verified at periodic intervals.
 In our opinion, the period of verification is reasonable having regard to the size of the Company and the nature of its assets.
-No material discrepancies were noticed during physical verification of fixed assets (property, plant and equipment). - (c) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the title deeds of immovable properties are held in the name of the Company. - (ii) According to the information and explanations given to us, the management has conducted physically verification in respect of finished goods at reasonable intervals.
-No material discrepancies were noticed during physical verification of inventories as compared to book records. - (iii) In our opinion and according to the information and explanations provided to us, the Company has granted loans to a Company covered in the register maintained under section 189 of the Companies Act, 2013 ('the Act'). - (a) In our opinion, the rate of interest and other terms and conditions on which the loans had been granted to the parties listed in the register maintained under section 189 of the Act were not, prima facie, prejudicial to the interest of the Company. - (b) The terms of arrangement do not stipulate any repayment schedule and the loans are repayable on demand with interest. - (c) Since the term of arrangement do not stipulate any repayment schedule and the loans are repayable on demand, no question of overdue amounts will arise in respect of the loans granted to the parties listed in the register maintained under section 189 of the Act. - (iv) In our opinion and according to the information and explanations provided to us, the Company did not make any investment as per provisions of section 186(1) of the Act.
+No material discrepancies were noticed during physical verification of fixed assets (property, plant and equipment). - (c) According to the information and explanations given to us and on the basis of our examination of the records of the Company, all immovable property has been sold during the year and accordingly there is no immovable property as on 31 March 2021. - (ii) The company does not hold any physical inventory as at year end.
+Accordingly paragraph 3(ii) of the order is not applicable to the company. - (iii) The company has granted loans to companies covered in the register maintained under section 189 of the Companies Act, 2013('the Act') - a) In our opinion, the rate of interest and other terms and conditions on which the loans have been granted to the companies listed in the register maintained under Section 189 of the Act were not, prim a facie, prejudicial to the interests of the Company. - b) In our opinion, the borrowers have been regular in the repayment of the principal and payment of interest on loans where so stipulated unless the arrangement does not contain any such schedule for repayment of principal/interest. - c) There are no overdue amounts in respect of the loans granted to companies listed in the register maintained under Section 189 of the Act. - (iv) In our opinion and according to the information and explanations provided to us, the Company did not make any investment as per provisions of section 186(1) of the Act.
 Further, the Company is exempted from compliance of section 185 and 186 (except sub-section "1" of Section 186) of the Act. - (v) According to the information and explanations provided to us, the Company has not accepted any deposits from the public.
 Accordingly, the directives issued by Reserve Bank of India and the provisions of section 73 to 76 or any other relevant provisions of the Act and rules framed thereunder in this regard, are not applicable. - (vi) According to the information and explanations provided to us, the Central Government has not specified for maintenance of cost records under section 148(1) of the Companies Act, 2013 in respect of the activities carried on by the Company.
-Hence, the provisions of paragraph 3(vi) of the Order is not applicable to the Company.

-- (vii) In respect of statutory dues; - (a) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company is regular in depositing with appropriate authorities undisputed statutory dues including provident fund, investor education and protection fund, employees' state insurance, income-tax, sales tax, service tax, custom duty, excise duty, value added tax, goods and service tax and other material statutory dues, as applicable.
+Hence, the provisions of paragraph 3(vi) of the Order is not applicable to the Company. - (vii) In respect of statutory dues; - (a) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company is regular in depositing with appropriate authorities undisputed statutory dues including provident fund, investor education and protection fund, employees' state insurance, income-tax, sales tax, service tax, custom duty, excise duty, value added tax, goods and service tax and other material statutory dues, as applicable.